iwanfrancis/kraken-code-test/README.md

   - Included a layout component for centering content and adding consident margins
   - Setup a cn function for easier tailwind classname handling
 - Add styling for the rest of the product page
+- Setup button component
+  - Decided to use [CVA](https://cva.style/docs), even though the button has very few variant.
+This would make it extremely easy to spin up new variants of the button.
+  - For base components I have been experimenting with using [shadcn](https://ui.shadcn.com/) as a base point.
+In this case I took the shadcn button but stripped it back a bit as it was a little _too_ overkill in this scenario.
+  - I don't like re-inventing wheels, so component libraries are a big win for quick development and accessibility.
+I like the idea of shadcn a lot as the whole idea is that you copy the code into your project instead of installing a library with lots of components at once.
+You just take what you need.